Can You Pause Car Insurance?

 Lapse Penalty

 Even a 30-day coverage gap is reported to future insurers and can raise your next policy's rate, regardless of whether the car was driven during the lapse.
-Coverage history is tracked through insurance industry databases and state records.
+Insurers check your coverage history through insurance industry databases and state records when you apply for a new policy.

 Can you pause car insurance temporarily?